Doing Business in Canada

 Now that you have decided who to hire, it is time to decide how to hire them.
 There are three (3) ways of employing a remote worker – (1) hiring them as an independent contractor, (2) hiring them through a GEO, or (3) establishing your own business entity in Canada.

-Hiring as an Independent Contractor
+Hire Them as an Independent Contractor

 At first glance, hiring a remote worker in Canada as an independent contractor is an attractive option, because it is inexpensive.
 Independent contractors can be up to 40% less expensive than an employee performing similar work.[ However, this has its risks.
 There is a risk of the contractor being reclassified as an employee after a period of being hired as a contractor.
 This may result in your company being required to back pay taxes and benefits.